czFIRE/rust_text_adventure/README.md

 Player can either choose to do 2 light swings or 1 heavy swing.
 Heavy swing deals 1 damage guaranteed, whilst light swing can miss and deal 0 damage.

+Currently implemented games are: txt_adventure.txt kidnapper1.txt

+You are expected to start the game using: cargo run txt_adventure.txt
+(or you can just use the binary file and provide it with the correct file)